-The giant paper snowflakes are so easy to make using nothing but paper lunch bags, a glue gun and a good pair of scissors.
-You can make smaller snowflakes using small kraft paper bags or use white lunch bags too!
-Today I’m showing you the simple steps with a short video.
+How to make giant paper snowflakes that you’ve seen all over Pinterest!
+These snowflakes are so easy to make and so fun!
+You can make them using nothing but brown paper bags, a hot glue gun, and a good pair of strong scissors.
+You can make smaller snowflakes using small brown paper lunch bags or white paper bags too!
+You can simply change the snowflake patterns of each based on the cuts you make.
+They really do make fun holiday decorations

 The Supplies you’ll need to make giant paper snowflakes